vbacollective/wasabi/extensions/zlib/README.md

 ## Installation

-1. Copy `extWasabiZlib.cls` into your VBA project (File > Import File, or drag into the VBE project tree)
+1. Copy `ExtWasabiZlib.cls` into your VBA project (File > Import File, or drag into the VBE project tree)
 2. Make sure `zlib1.dll` is reachable.
 Placing it next to your `.xlsm` / `.accdb` file works reliably

 ## Usage